 The Hartnell College 2019-2022 Student Equity Plan (SEP) acknowledges the importance of leveraging and integrating additional funding sources in order to address equity gaps among our disproportionately impacted students.
 Hartnell College recognized that Student Equity funds alone cannot sustain institutional changes.
 Rather, the college focused on cross-campus collaboration to leverage federal, categorical and general funds for equity advancing and sustaining strategies.
 Collaboration among faculty, staff, administrators in Academic Affairs and Student Affairs were necessary to implement a breadth and depth of campus-wide policies, practices and initiatives focused on access, completion, completing transfer-level math and English and retention.
 For example, Hartnell College recognized math and English placement tools and exams were inequitable.
-Prior to implementing AB705, faculty and staff developed a placement tool using multiple measures and removed the placement test.
-During AB705 implementation, the work already completed, continued, with modifications to the placement tool and revising of transfer level math and English courses utilizing co-requisite model, new 16-week calendar, completion of the inquiry phase of College Redesign (Guided Pathway), additional resources to further develop the Umoja program to support Black/African American students, ongoing support for the Veteran's center and Guardian Scholars and Former Foster Youth, expanding academic support to align with AB705, first cohort for Salinas Valley Promise offering free tuition for all first time full-time students regardless of family income, establishing the LGBTQA+ allies group, hosting Safe Space training for faculty and staff and professional development opportunities for faculty, staff and students.
+Prior to implementing AB705, faculty and staff developed a placement tool using multiple measures, developed a placement tool and removed the placement test prior to the implementation of AB705.
+During AB705 implementation, the work already completed continued with modifications to the placement tool and revisibing of transfer level math and English courses utilizing co-requisite model, new 16-week calendar, completion of the inquiry phase of College Redesign (Guided Pathway), additional resources to further develop the Umoja program to support Black/African American students, ongoing support for the Veteran's center and Guardian Scholars and Former Foster Youth, expanding academic support to align with AB705, first cohort for Salinas Valley Promise offering free tuition for all first time full-time students regardless of family income, establishing the LGBTQA+ allies group, hosting Safe Space training for faculty and staff and professional development opportunities for faculty, staff and students.
 As a Hispanic Serving Institution, the college received funding to develop an integrated academic support system, STEM internship program, expand career and transfer services, dual enrollment and additional support for Guided Pathways.
-Additionally, Hartnell College expanded ethnic studies course offerings to include African American, Native American and Asian American Studies?
-While some of this has been in response to the addition of a mandated ethnic studies course to the CSU & UC transfer GE patterns, Hartnell has had a long-standing ES department and we have a long standing Ethnic Groups in the US requirement that was part of the college's local GE pattern, well before the recent Title 5 revisions.